atulv2861/quintessence/implementation-checklist.md

 - [ ] Performance metrics
 - [ ] Custom event tracking

-This comprehensive checklist ensures a systematic approach to implementing the Quintessence Consultants website clone with all necessary features and best practices.
+This comprehensive checklist ensures a systematic approach to implementing the Seven Healer Consultants website clone with all necessary features and best practices.